Hamiltonian Cycles on Ammann-Beenker Tilings

 A graph $G(V,E)$ is a set of vertices $V$ connected by a set of edges $E$.
 We consider undirected graphs, in which no distinction is drawn between the two directions of traversal of an edge.
 We also consider only bipartite graphs, in which the vertices divide into two sets such that edges only connect one set to the other.
 The cardinality of a graph is the cardinality of the set of vertices it contains (i.e. the number of vertices in the graph).
 We denote this $|G|$~\cite{tutte2001graph, bondy1976graph, chartrand1977introductory}.

-A `path' is a set of edges joining a sequence of distinct vertices.
+We define a `path' to be a set of edges joining a sequence of distinct vertices, and the length of the path to be the number of edges it contains.
 Given a set of edges $E'\subset G$ it may be possible to find an `alternating path', which is a path in $G$ along which every second edge belongs to $E'$ but all others do not~\cite{tutte2001graph}.
 We borrow this terminology from the theory of dimer matchings, in which $E'$ is a set of edges such that no two edges share a common vertex, although we consider different structures for $E'$ here.
 An `augmenting path' is an alternating path in which the first and last edges are not in $E'$.
 In general, `augmenting' an alternating path means to switch which edges along the path are in the set $E'$ and which are not.

 In this paper, we consider graphs made from the vertices and edges of Ammann-Beenker tilings.
 We will use the shorthand $G=$~AB to denote the case that $G$ is the graph formed from any infinite Ammann-Beenker tiling.
 We will sometimes refer to graphs formed from finite patches of AB, which should be clear from context.